 With a consistent ratio of 1 staff to every 2 participants, the adults in the program are experiencing hands-on, focused support and training to increase their independence in various job tasks.
 Working side by side with peers both typical and developmentally disabled, the participants are immersed in an inclusive and cooperative environment where both the participants and the staff work together to complete job tasks and achieve program and personal goals.

-Vocational work tasks and training opportunities are varied, and participants will learn the complete process of seeding, growing, transplanting, maintaining, and harvesting various fruits and vegetables in the field, raised garden beds, climate-controlled greenhouses, apple trees, and hydroponic facilities.
+Vocational work tasks and training opportunities are varied, and participants will learn the complete process of seeding, growing, transplanting, maintaining, and harvesting various fruits, flowers and vegetables in the field, raised garden beds, climate-controlled greenhouses, apple trees, and hydroponic facilities.
 They will develop the skills to create and market non-vegetable agricultural products over the winter, as well as build additional soft and technical skills to increase proficiency in subsequent farm seasons or in future jobs.